 Core business in multi-touch devices and computers

-Apple’s core business remains the iPhone, which accounted for 62% of the company’s net sales this year.
+Apple’s core business remains the iPhone, which accounted for 62% of the company’s net sales in 2017.

-With the latest iPhone, the iPhone X (pronounced “ten,” not “ex,” according to the company), Apple seems to be moving toward more ambient computing, where the physicality of the phone is less of a focus.
+With the iPhone X (pronounced “ten,” not “ex,” according to the company), Apple seemed to be moving toward more ambient computing, where the physicality of the phone is less of a focus.

 Eventually, perhaps the screen itself will become obsolete.
 As we see in existing patents, Apple is researching holograms, or a “digital scroll” — perhaps beamed from an Apple Watch, glasses, or other wearable — as alternatives to the OLED screen of today.